 For areas of moderate weed growth

 Lay thick cardboard over the weeds, then apply a 8-15cm mulch, adding finer compost on top.
 You can start sowing and planting as soon as conditions are warm enough.
+Homemade weed killers may also be useful to tackle any growth.

 For dense weed growth and persistent weeds, such as couch grass